randys-review-questions/randys-review-questions.github.io/README.md

 and can be found here:
 https://randys-review-questions.github.io/

-Currently, the website is composed of a bunch of HTML pages, each containing JavaScript that dynamically generates the HTML for a practice quiz.
+Currently, the website is composed of a bunch of HTML pages, each including a JavaScript script that dynamically generates the HTML for a practice quiz.
 Each of these pages corresponds to a directory within the `pages` directory.
 Within that directory, there are at least four files:
  * `index.html`: HTML source for the quiz page in *learn mode*, most of which is